edcrewe/django-csvimport/README.txt

 If there are no headings in the CSV file, then it just uses automated ones col_1, col_2 ... etc.

-CSVIMPORT
+IMPORTCSV

+(Please note this command used to be csvimport but that caused name clash issues with the module)

-manage.py csvimport --mappings='' --model='app_label.model_name' importfile.csv
+manage.py importcsv --mappings='' --model='app_label.model_name' importfile.csv

 For mappings enter a list of fields in order only if you dont have a header row with matching field names - or you want to override it, eg.